 #5) Learning Priorities

 This was my small attempt to educate all the testers on these common testing tasks.
-Hope you won't forget these tasks now onwards.
+I hope you won’t forget these tasks now onwards.

 About the author: This is a guest post by Bhumika Mehta.
 She is a project lead, carrying more than 7 years of experience in software testing.
-She appreciate good ideas and innovations but hate monotonic work, people and environment.
+She appreciates good ideas and innovations but hates monotonic work, people and the environment.

-As usual, I am excited for your questions and discussion.
+As usual, I am excited about your questions and discussion.
 Please tune in…